jimregan/notes/_posts/2021-05-19-kilkenny-vs-waterford.md

 _ansoin_ and _ansan_ are clearly different, but Breatnach (t.
 20) gives _ó shoin_ (/oː xin′/).

+The retention of /r′/ in _dúirt_ in Waterford Irish is unusual; though

 |K. Word|K. Phonetic|W. Phonetic|Breatnach|W. Word|
 |-|-|-|-|-|
 | a | ə | ə | t.
 349 | |